 Mike McGarry: Beach Project Manager for Brevard County Florida, Mike administers coastal management and restoration projects along 72 miles of Atlantic Ocean shoreline.
 Since 2003 he has completed seven federal and non-federal projects placing sixty four million dollars of sand along thirty five miles of shoreline.
 McGarry holds a bachelor’s degree in Marine Biology from the University of North Carolina at Wilmington and a master’s degree in Oceanography/Coastal Zone Management from the Florida Institute of Technology.

-Jim Marino, P.E., D.CE: President of Taylor Engineering, Inc., he has more than 30 years of experience, including 20 years as an officer in the U.S. Army Corps of Engineers.
-He is a certified Diplomate in Coastal Engineering from the ASCE Academy of Coastal, Ocean, Port, and Navigation Engineers and is a licensed professional engineer in Florida, Virginia, and Louisiana.
-He currently serves as the Policy Chair and Coastal Zone Management Chair for the ASCE Coasts, Oceans, Ports, & Rivers Institute; on the Energy, Environment, and Water Policy Committee for ASCE; and the Government Affairs Committee of the American Shores & Beach Preservation Association
+Jim Marino, P.E., D.CE, President of Taylor Engineering, Inc., has more than 30 years of experience, including 20 years as an officer in the USACE.
+He is a certified Diplomate in Coastal Engineering from the ASCE ACOPNE and is a professional engineer in Florida, Virginia, North Carolina, and Louisiana.
+He currently serves as a US Commissioner to PIANC, on the Governing Board for the ASCE COPRI; and on the Board of the Taylor Engineering Research Institute at UNF.
+He is the lead facilitator for Leadership Development for Engineers for ASCE.

-Jerry Mohn: President of the Texas Chapter of the ASBPA, Mohn is also President of the West Galveston Island Property Owners Association; Vice Chairman of the Galveston County Beach Erosion Task Force; past Chairman and current Board Member of the Galveston Chamber of Commerce; Past Board member and Officer of the Rotary Club of Galveston; Board member of the Galveston Bay Foundation and the Galveston Historical Foundation; Co Chair of the ASBPA/GLO 2007 Fall Conference; and, Chairman of Chem One LTD.
+Jerry Mohn: President of the Texas Chapter of the ASBPA, Mohn is also President of the West Galveston Island Property Owners Association; Chairman of the Galveston County Beach Erosion Task Force; Past Chairman of the Beach Maintenance Advisory Committee of the Galveston Parks Board; past Chairman and Board Member of the Galveston Chamber of Commerce, Board Member and Past Chair of the Community Liaison Committee of the Galveston National Laboratory at UTMB; Co-Chair of the ASBPA/GLO 2007 Fall Conference; President and Chairman of the Endowment Committee for the Ronald McDonald House of Galveston; and Chairman of Chem One LTD.

-Mark Osler: serves as the Coastal Science and Engineering practice leader for Michael Baker Corporation as well as the Civil and Environmental Engineering department manager for Baker’s office in Alexandria, Virginia.
-His professional work has centered around the computer modeling of coastal hydrodynamics, with a recent focus on coastal flood hazard analysis and probabilistic risk assessment.
-Osler holds a Master’s degree in Civil Engineering from the University of Delaware’s Center for Applied Coastal Research.
+Mark Osler: Serves as an Assistant Vice President for Michael Baker International where he leads the firm’s national Coastal Science and Engineering practice.
+His 15 years of professional experience have centered around the computer modeling of coastal hydrodynamics with a focus on the impacts of climate change, coastal flood hazard analysis and probabilistic risk assessment.
+He has worked with clients throughout the Atlantic, Gulf, Pacific and Great Lakes coasts, as well as in Alaska and Antarctica.
+Osler holds a Bachelor’s Degree from Lehigh University and a Master’s degree from the University of Delaware’s Center for Applied Coastal Research.

-Tamara Pigott serves as executive director for the Lee County Visitor and Convention Bureau (VCB).
+Tamara Pigott: Serves as executive director for the Lee County Visitor and Convention Bureau.
 Named one of the “2010 News-Press Heroes,” she oversees the promotion of The Beaches of Fort Myers & Sanibel as a travel destination and is responsible for strategic planning of domestic and international sales and marketing efforts and day-to-day operations.
 A graduate of Florida State University, she holds a bachelor of science degree in economics and political science and a master of science degree in political science.
-Tamara and her family live in Fort Myers, Florida.

-Amber Ramsay: She serves as Business Relationship Manager for Crowder Gulf, a family owned and operated business that specializes in providing disaster recovery and debris management services which include marine debris removal and beach and wetland restoration.
+Amber Ramsay: Ramsay serves as Business Relationship Manager for Crowder Gulf; a family owned and operated business that specializes in providing disaster recovery and debris management services, which include marine debris removal and beach and wetland restoration.
 She is an active member of a number of professional and community organizations and serves on the board of Project KID (Kids in Disaster), the Alabama Coastal Foundation and the South Alabama Regional Planning Commission.
 Amber holds a B.A. in Biology from Auburn University.

 Julie Dean Rosati: A Research Hydraulic Engineer with the Coastal and Hydraulics Laboratory, Engineer Research and Development Center, U.S. Army Corps of Engineers, Rosati has 30 years’ experience in coastal and inlet sediment transport, developing regional sediment budgets, and applied coastal studies.
 She received a B.Sc. from Northwestern University in 1984, and M.Sc. from Mississippi State University in 1988, both in Civil Engineering.
 She received her Ph.D. in Oceanography from Louisiana State University in 2009, and is Program Manager of the Coastal Inlets Research Program.